The Dashboard

 Here is a list of the various subscription statuses, along with their meaning:

-Recurrent – Regular active subscription.
-Customer has access.
+Recurrent Regular active subscription.
+Viewer has access.

-Unpaid – Inactive subscription for which the time limit of 30 days for the SCA approval has expired, which caused the subscription to be canceled.
+UnpaidInactive subscription for which the time limit of 30 days for the SCA approval has expired, which caused the subscription to be canceled.
 More on this here.
-Customer has no access.
+Viewer has no access.
+Viewer should be advised to check their payment tool or their bank and purchase the subscription again.

-Ended – Inactive subscription that was ended by the system due to some issue with the customer’s payment.
-Customer has no access.
+EndedInactive subscription that was ended by the system due to some issue with the viewer’s payment.
+Viewer has no access.
+Viewer should be advised to check their payment tool or their bank and purchase the subscription again.

-Pending – Direct Debit payment where we await the bank to confirm the mandate creation.
-Customer will have access during this time.
-Note that these payments are not included in the payment reports as they are still considered incomplete.
+1. Direct Debit subscription where we await the bank to confirm the mandate creation.
+Viewer will have access during this time.

-Incomplete – Active subscription for which the first payment is pending for SCA approval by the customer.
-More on this here.
-Customer has no access.
-Note that these payments are not included in the payment reports as they are still considered incomplete.
+IncompleteSubscription for which the first payment has failed due to some issue with the viewer’s payment method, or is pending for SCA approval by the viewer (more on this here).
+Viewer has no access.
+Viewer should be advised to check their payment tool or their bank, or to check their inbox for the SCA confirmation email.
+These subscriptions are not included in the reports as they are still considered incomplete.

 To use the search bar, click on it, choose the filter you wish to use for your search, and type in your search.

-So, if you wanted to find a subscription that was purchased by a customer with the email carter@mail.com, you’d click on the search field, choose the email filter, type in carter@mail.com, and press Enter.
+So, if you wanted to find a subscription that was purchased by a viewer with the email carter@mail.com, you’d click on the search field, choose the email filter, type in carter@mail.com, and press Enter.

 Note that you can also search with just the first part of the email address, in this case carter, or the second part, in this case mail.com.